MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD02_LAB_MANUAL.md

-﻿# Module 2: Designing ASP.NET MVC 5 Web Applications
+﻿# Module 2: Designing ASP.NET Core MVC Web Applications

-# Lab: Designing ASP.NET MVC 5 Web Applications
+# Lab: Designing ASP.NET Core MVC Web Applications

 #### Scenario

-Your team has chosen ASP.NET MVC 5 as the most appropriate ASP.NET programming model to create the photo sharing application for the Adventure Works web application.
+Your team has chosen ASP.NET MVC Core as the most appropriate ASP.NET programming model to create the photo sharing application for the Adventure Works web application.
 You need to create a detailed project design for the application, and have been given a set of functional and technical requirements with other information.
 You have to plan:

 - An MVC model that you can use to implement the desired functionality.
 - One or more controllers and controller actions that respond to users actions.